South-Eastern Asia Population (LIVE)

 World Population: Total World Population as of July 1 of the year indicated.

-Rank within Asia: Position held by South-Eastern Asia in the list of all regions within Asia ranked by population (from the highest population to the lowest population) as of July 1 of the year indicated.
+Global Rank: Position held by South-Eastern Asia in the list of all regions worldwide ranked by population (from the highest population to the lowest population) as of July 1 of the year indicated.

 See also